ealsedewilde/ledenadministratieCCNL/README.md

 For JPA I kept the idea of repositories, but now as singleton classes with a superclass containing the more generic database actions.
 I've added two utility classes, one `EntityManagerProvider` to provide the `EntityManager` and another `TransactionUtil` for transaction support.
 The persistence interaction of the rest of the application didn't change much.

-To support unit testing I use `java.util.ServiceLoader` for `EntityManagerProvider` and `DatabaseProperties` to load test variants that don't require a database connection.
+To support unit testing I use `java.util.ServiceLoader` for `EntityManagerProvider` and `DatabaseProperties` to load unit test variants that don't require a real database connection.

 The Spring beans were simply replaced by the singleton pattern.
 The JavaFX controllers are the main singletons.
 I use lazy instantiation.
-There are two triggers for instantiation:
+There are two triggers for instantiation of controllers:
 1. The `fx:controller` attribute while loading and fxml-page
 2. The singleton is target for an event of the dialog flow.
 The controllers use singletons in the service layer, which in there turn use singletons in the business logic modules.
 These singletons use repository singletons for persistence.
 Instantiation of these related singletons are all triggered by instantiation of controller singletons.
 Checkstyle gives me a warning that unit testing singletons is not easy, but the only thing I had to change is that the `instance` variable is not `final` so I can load mocks where needed.

+The `MenuController` that is linked to the menu bar handles all the menu choices.
+It delegates the work to the other controllers.
+If the `MenuController` had hard references to the other controllers, than lazy loading is not possible.
+So The `MenuController` has to be decoupled of the other controllers.
+This is done by using eventing.
+The `MenuController` just fires events.

 The last point to tackle was eventing.
 During the build I can generate a SmallRye `jandex.idx`.
 At runtime, during the JavaFX `init()`, the `jandex.idx` is analyzed for `Eventlistener` annotations.
 This yields a map of event targets.
 It works just as fine as the Spring Boot Eventlistener.
+The `EventProcessor` uses `Class.forName("<fully qualified class name>")` to lazily load the required class and then instantiate the singleton for it, so it also has no hard references.

 The last thing I kept from the old Spring Boot application is the trick to avoid JavaFX demanding for Java modules (JPMS).
 The trick is that the class that has the main method is *no* subclass of `javafx.application.Application` The main method just launched another class that is an extension of `javafx.application.Application`.
+(I've tried making the application modular, but with so many not well structured non modular jars, it was just not possible.)

 ### Performance
 Starting the redesigned application goes a lot faster than the Spring Boot variant.
 However I noticed that there was a drawback of the strict lazy instantiation of singletons.
 The persistence layer only got activated when there was a request coming from the user interface.
 Since activating the persistence layer takes more than 3 seconds, this delay can't be ignored.
-I've changed this by starting a separate thread in the JavaFX `init()` phase which activates the persistence layer.
+I've improved this by starting a separate thread in the JavaFX `init()` phase which activates the persistence layer.
 This solves the delay issue.
+(The user already sees the first screen and in the time it takes the user to make a menu choice, the persistence layer is activated.)

+Every FXML is only loaded when needed and only loaded once.
+Also the same `FXMLLoader` instance is reused; reusing cached classes.
+There is no notable delay when loading FXML.

+On the internet you can find discussions of a slow performing applications because of wrong usage of `Platform.runLater(<Runnable>)`.
+So I use `javafx.concurrent.Task`s to perform background task in another thread than the FX thread.
+At the end of a background task, the JPA EntityManager is closed to free resources.

+In all of the application actions, the response is instantly.

+The memory usage is normally less than 250mb, but doubles making a database backup or restoring the database.

 ### Deployment
+The deployable application consists of:
+* Java runtime enviroment which contains only the required JDK modules with the required JavaFX  modules added to it.
+* One über jar containing the application code an all the dependency jars.
+This jar also has a splashscreen configured to inform the user that the application is starting.

+The  über jar is generated by the Maven Shade plugin.
+I ran the JDeps tool against this über jar to determine the required JDK-modules.
+JDeps signal more modules than actually needed.
+There is still a lot unused code in this über jar because of extra code in the dependencies, so I could remove modules that only relate to this unused code.
+On the other hand JDeps misses the cypher suites that are needed for the (mail) TLS-connection, so I added that one.
+(This is a known flaw in JDeps.)

-The deployment remained the same.
-So there is still a über jar generated by the Shade plugin and a minimal JRE generated by JLink.
-In module app-ccnl, I still use JPackage to generate a MicroSoft Installer; (see app-ccnl/target/installer directory).
+I use JPackage to generate a MicroSoft Installer; (see app-ccnl/target/installer directory).
 Note: I use the `exec-maven-plugin` to run JPackage, because I was unable to get a `jpackage-maven-plugin` working.

 When you accidently start a second instance of the application, it will start with an error on the database connection.
 Stopping this second, in error, application is ignored; you will have to use the Windos Taskmanager to stop it.
 Therefore I added a uniqueness check at start up; (using `java.lang.ProcessHandle` to find the relevant process information).